 If you give it a sleight amount of thought, you realize this means that these TIF-funded developers aren’t paying the taxes that pay for the services that the local government provides.
 Someone has to pay for them.
 So, already established businesses and smaller developers end up footing the bill, and in doing so essentially subsidize their competition.

-This is at a time when the city government has lost revenue from other tax sources, because of a change in Iowa tax laws.
+This is at a time when the city government has lost revenue from other tax sources, because of a change in Iowa tax laws involving rental properties.
 This is the whole reason for tightening the public belt by reducing services, eliminating staff, privatizing work, etc. From the perspective of fiscal responsibility, this makes no sense.
 These TIF subsidies are in essence the giving away of money that will have to be offset somehow… or else the city will go into debt.

-Furthermore, it’s not even that this TIF-funding is going to all big biz developers in a neutral fashion, as a favoritism has formed where TIFs have mostly gone to one particular developer.
-The city council says it gives TIFs to this developer because he is reliable, but few other probably reliable developers even bother because they know they’re systematically being excluded.
+Furthermore, it’s not even that this TIF-funding is going to all big biz developers in a neutral fashion, as a favoritism has formed where TIFs have mostly gone to one particular developer, the Moen Group.
+The city council says it gives TIFs to this developer because he is reliable, but few other reliable developers would even bother because they know they’re systematically being excluded.

 My father told me about one guy who wasn’t local and so had no crony connections.
 He wanted to build a hotel here.
 After dealing with endless red tape and other bureaucratic obstructionism, he gave up and decided not to build at all.
 Developers who have connections get TIFs and those who don’t have connections can’t even get their plans approved, much less get massive tax breaks through TIFs.